 How to prepare a bundt pan for an Italian sponge cake

-Decorative bundt pans can elevate a simple sponge cake to one of pretty elegance that would grace any table quite beautifully.
+Decorative cake pans can elevate a simple sponge cake to one of pretty elegance that would grace any table quite beautifully.

 However, with all their intricate patterns and nooks and crevices, it can be quite a chore to release the cake with its pretty shape all intact.